Abhinav271828/spring23-RRL/Wk1/05Jan.md

 This trend continued after Peter's death as well, propagated both by both the upper classes and his successors.

 Peter's reign saw very little fiction, poetry and drama, but oral and manuscript-based literary culture flourished.
-Non-fiction had a huge uptick, however – military, political and religious treatises were sponsored to a large extent.
+Non-fiction had a huge uptick as well – military, political and religious treatises were sponsored to a large extent.